yuanhang0/yuanhang0.github.io/_posts/2021-02-04-effect-size.md

 ![](/public/image/Rplot1.png)

-The **overlapping coefficient** (OVL) refer to the area under these two probability densities simultaneously.
+The **overlapping coefficient** (OVL) refers to the area under these two probability densities simultaneously.
 Note that this area is symmetric around the gray axis in the plot below.
 So we can compute it as follows:

 $$
 \text{ OVL } = 2\Phi\left(\frac{\vert \delta\vert}{2}\right).